 The English language took millions of years to evolve and thousands of years to encode into symbols to facilitate reading.
 Cognitive science confirms that reading skills are based on decoding, matching symbols with sounds, and recognizing the patterns and sequences used to spell words.
 Proper literacy laws would prevent unproven approaches from being used to teach reading in New York public schools.
 Such laws would mandate science-based practices to benefit all students.

-Additionally, The Guide to The Reading Workshop suggests students flip-through ten books in half an hour: see the teacher's guide HERE.
+Additionally, The Guide to The Reading Workshop suggests students flip-through ten books in half an hour: see an image from the teacher's guidebelow.
 It is not difficult to conclude that copious amounts of book sales bring this program's purveyors billions of dollars.
 However, the price children and our communities pay for poor reading skills and functional illiteracy is far more costly.

 Recently, the Teachers College Reading and Writing Project at Columbia University, headed by Lucy Calkins, admitted that their approach needs to change to align with scientific research.
 While Columbia acknowledges their failures and may perhaps change their policies, it does nothing to mitigate the harmful impacts of low literacy or functional illiteracy inflicted upon a generation of students.
 After all, Columbia's admission came about due to pressure from parents, the science community, teachers, not-for-profits, and APM Reports (Emily Hanford) - not the New York State Education Department.
 We owe a huge thanks for all their hard work, but we cannot stop now.